mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 The result is almost the same, but now we have the complete unfolding of `$winlining1` in our interface file.
-It is unlikely that this will improve performance considerably because our functions are rather slow and executed only once:
+It is unlikely that this will improve performance considerably, because our functions are rather slow and executed only once:

 ```